Hudud: Illegal sex

-There are certain standards for proof that must be met in Islamic law for zina punishment to apply.
-In the Shafii, Hanbali, and Hanafi law schools Rajm (public stoning) or lashing is imposed for religiously prohibited sex only if the crime is proven, either by four male adults witnessing at first hand the actual sexual intercourse at the same time or by self-confession.
-For the establishment of adultery, four male Muslim witnesses must have seen the act in its most intimate details.
+Certain standards for proof must be met in Islamic law for zina punishment to apply.
+In the Shafii, Hanbali, and Hanafi schools of fiqh, rajm (public stoning) or lashing is imposed for religiously prohibited sex only if the crime is proven, either by self-confession or by four male adults witnessing at first hand the actual sexual intercourse at the same time in its most intimate details.
 Shia Islam allows substitution of one male Muslim with two female Muslims, but requires that at least one of the witnesses be a male.
 The Sunni Maliki school of law consider pregnancy in an unmarried woman as sufficient evidence of zina, unless there is evidence of rape or compulsion.
 The punishment can be averted by a number of legal "doubts" (shubuhat), however, such as existence of an invalid marriage contract or possibility that the conception predates a divorce.
 The majority Maliki opinion theoretically allowed for a pregnancy lasting up to seven years, indicating a concern of the jurists to shield women from the charge of zina and to protect children from the stigma of illegitimacy.
 These requirements made zina virtually impossible to prove in practice.

 If a person alleges zina and fails to provide four consistent Muslim witnesses, or if witnesses provide inconsistent testimonies, they can be sentenced to eighty lashes for unfounded accusation of fornication (qadhf), itself a hadd crime."
 Rape was traditionally prosecuted under legal categories requiring less stringent evidentiary rules.
 In Pakistan, the Hudood Ordinances of 1979 subsumed prosecution of rape under the category of zina, making rape extremely difficult to prove and exposing the victims to jail sentences for admitting illicit intercourse.
 The resulting controversy prompted the law to be amended in 2006, though the amended version is still criticized by some for blurring the legal distinction between rape and consensual sex.